Board of Trustees Profiles

 BEN BODIPO-MEMBA ’87

 A member of the Class of 1987, Ben returned to the Bay Area in February of 2012 as an Assistant Volleyball Coach at UC Berkeley from 2012-2015.
-Ben is currently in sales and is the Director of Coaches at Marin Juniors Volleyball Club.
+Ben is the COO of 2 Tall Guys Marketing, a digital marketing and advertising agency he co-founded.
+Ben is also involved with the Marin Juniors Volleyball Club.
 Ben attended San Diego State University and was a member of the USA Men’s National Volleyball Team for three seasons and followed that up with a professional career in Finland.
-He is a member of the American Volleyball Coaches Association (AVCA), and a member of the AVCA Education and Publication Committee.
+He is a member of the American Volleyball Coaches Association (AVCA) and USA Volleyball.
 Ben also serves on the board for BAARC (Bay Area Advertisers Relief Committee).
 Ben lives in San Rafael.